 - i.
 The Company is engaged in Active Business Operations in Sudan; and - ii.
 The Company is engaged in Oil-Related Activities or energy or power-related operations, or contracts with another Company with Business Operations in the oil, energy, and power sectors of Sudan, and the Company has failed to take Substantial Action related to the Government of Sudan because of the Darfur genocide; or - iii.
 The Company has demonstrated complicity in the Darfur genocide. - iv.
 The Company is not engaged in Oil-Related Activities and lacks significant Business Operations in the eastern, southern, and western regions of Sudan; and - v.
 The Company is engaged in Oil-Related Activities or energy or power-related operations, or contracts with another Company with Business Operations in the oil, energy, and power sectors of Sudan, and the Company has failed to take Substantial Action related to the Government of Sudan because of the Darfur genocide; or - vi.
 The Company has demonstrated complicity in the Darfur genocide. - vii.
-The Company supplies Military Equipment within the borders of Sudan. - j.
+The Company supplies Military Equipment within the borders of Sudan. - i.
 "State" means the State of South Carolina. - k.
-"Substantial Action" means a boycott of the Government of Sudan, curtailing business in Sudan until that time described in Section I of this Policy, selling Company assets, equipment, or real and personal property located in Sudan, or undertaking significant humanitarian efforts in the eastern, southern, or western regions of Sudan. - I. "Sudan" means the Republic of the Sudan, a territory under the administration or control of the Government of Sudan, including, but not limited to, the Darfur region, or an individual, Company, or public agency located in Khartoum, northern Sudan, or the Nile River Valley that supports the Republic of the Sudan. - D. Identification of Companies - a.
+"Substantial Action" means a boycott of the Government of Sudan, curtailing business in Sudan until that time described in Section I of this Policy, selling Company assets, equipment, or real and personal property located in Sudan, or undertaking significant humanitarian efforts in the eastern, southern, or western regions of Sudan. - "Sudan" means the Republic of the Sudan, a territory under the administration or control of the Government of Sudan, including, but not limited to, the Darfur region, or an individual, Company, or public agency located in Khartoum, northern Sudan, or the Nile River Valley that supports the Republic of the Sudan.

+D. Identification of Companies

+- a.
 Identifying Scrutinized Companies.
 RSIC Staff ("Staff") has engaged the services of a specialized research firm ("Advisor") to (i) identify companies doing business in Sudan, as defined in the Act, and (ii) provide Staff with a list of such Scrutinized Companies ("Scrutinized Companies List"). - b.
 Updates to Scrutinized Companies List.
-Staff shall ensure that the Scrutinized Companies List is updated on or about January 1 and July 1 of each year. - E. Engagement - a.
-Determining Scrutinized Status.
-For each Company identified by the Advisor pursuant to Section D of this Policy, RSIC (either via Staff or the Advisor) shall send a written notice informing the Company that it may become subject to divestment by RSIC.
-The notice shall offer the Company the opportunity to clarify its Sudan-related activities within 90 days in order to avoid qualifying for potential divestment.
+Staff shall ensure that the Scrutinized Companies List is updated on or about January 1 and July 1 of each year.